pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Ah blimey!
-Both works flawlessly.
+Both work flawlessly.

 ### Limiting Results

-With the previous example, we were able to sort the students based on their ages, either descending or ascending.
-Now, if we need to find the oldest of the group, we need to sort them descending based on their age and then limit it to one single student.
-For that, we can use a function called [`limit()`](https://docs.mongodb.com/manual/reference/method/cursor.limit/) on the `find()` results or the fondly called cursor.
+With the previous example, we were able to sort students based on age, in either descending or ascending order.
+Now, if we needed to find the oldest of the group, we'd simply sort them descending based on their age and then limit our result to one student.

+Similar to the aggregate functions in traditional RDBs, MongoDB has a function called [`limit()`](https://docs.mongodb.com/manual/reference/method/cursor.limit/) that can be used on the `find()` results AKA the cursor.

 The `limit()` function takes one parameter, which is the integral value of limiting to the number of results given in it.
 In our case, it is going to be `1`.